-Maybe your organisation recognises the value of migrating to the cloud, but all the unknowns about cloud security are still making you hesitant.
+Maybe your organization recognizes the value of migrating to the cloud, but all the unknowns about cloud security are still making you hesitant.
 Don’t worry, you’re not the only one.
-According to ISC2, 94% of organisations are moderately to extremely concerned about cloud security.
+According to ISC2, 94% of organizations are moderately to extremely concerned about cloud security.

 While security in the cloud requires a different approach than on-premises, considering there is no perimeter to protect and workloads/apps are dispersed across many different environments, that doesn’t mean it’s more difficult.

 Think of it like this—just because your new home has different locks than your old one, that doesn’t mean it’s harder to unlock.
 You just need a different key, or in this case, a different security strategy.
 And don’t try jamming your old key (legacy products) into that lock—82% of respondents in an ISC2 survey reported that traditional security solutions don’t work at all or have limited functionality in the cloud.

 On-premises solutions put great focus on north-south traffic, but traditional methods like firewalls can’t always keep up with evolving threats.
 A firewall, like a motion detector on a door, may alert you to a malicious actor.
 But being alerted to an intruder is simply not enough to be fully protected.
 You need security cameras inside to help identify the criminals and their behaviors.
 In the cloud, visibility on east-west traffic (what’s happening within your network), in addition to north-south, is paramount to detecting threat actors before they wreak havoc.

 While 52% of organizations in a SANS survey reported having high confidence in their visibility of north-south traffic, only 17% said the same about knowing what’s happening within their networks.

 Let’s take a look at how to design your security strategy to maximize cloud visibility so you can minimize vulnerabilities.